 An intuitive idea of conformal maps, which is oftenly provided in the complex analysis textbooks for illustration purposes, is ``they send small circles into small circles with respective centres''.
-Using inf\/initesimal cycles one can turn it into a precise def\/inition. \begin{Definition} A map of a region of \(\Space{R}{a}\) to another region is \(l\)-inf\/initesimally conformal for a~length \(l\) (in the sense of Def\/inition~\ref{de:length}) if for any \(l\)-inf\/initesimal cycle: \begin{enumerate}\itemsep=0pt \item Its image is an \(l\)-inf\/initesimal cycle of the same order. \item The image of its centre/focus is displaced from the centre/focus of its image by an inf\/initesimal number of a greater order than its radius. \end{enumerate} \end{Definition}

-\begin{Remark} Note that in comparison with Def\/inition~\ref{de:conformal} we now work ``in the opposite direction'': former we had the f\/ixed group of motions and looked for corresponding conformal lengths/distances, now we take a distance/length (encoded in the inf\/initesimally equidistant cycle) and check which motions respect it. \end{Remark}
+Using infinitesimal cycles one can turn it into a precise definition. \begin{definition} A map of a region of \(\Space{R}{a}\) to another region is \(l\)-infinitesimally conformal for a length \(l\) (in the sense of Defn.~\ref{de:length}) if for any \(l\)-infinitesimal cycle: \begin{enumerate} \item Its image is an \(l\)-infinitesimal cycle of the same order; \item The image of its centre/focus is displaced from the centre/focus of its image by an infinitesimal number of a greater order than its radius. \end{enumerate} \end{definition} \begin{remark} Note that in comparison with Defn.~\ref{de:conformal} we now work ``in the opposite direction'': former we had the fixed group of motions and looked for corresponding conformal lengths/distances, now we take a distance/length (encoded in the infinitesimally equidistant cycle) and check which motions respect it. \end{remark}

 Natural conformalities for lengths from centre in the elliptic and parabolic cases are already well studied.
 Thus we are mostly interested here in conformality in the parabolic case, where lengths from focus are better suited.
-The image of an inf\/initesimal cycle~\eqref{eq:inf-cycle} under \(\SL\)-action is a cycle, moreover its is again an inf\/initesimal cycle of the same order by Lemma~\ref{le:infinites-cycle-inv}.
-This provides the f\/irst condition of Def\/inition~\ref{de:infinites-conform}.
-The second part is delivered by the following statement: \begin{Proposition} Let \(\cycle[\breve]{s}{\bs}\) be the image under \(g\in\SL\) of an infinitesimal cycle \(\cycle{s}{\bs}\) from~\eqref{eq:inf-cycle}.
-Then \(\rs\)-focus of \(\cycle[\breve]{s}{\bs}\) is displaced from \(g(u_0,v_0)\) by infinitesimals of order \(\varepsilon^2\) $($while both cycles have \(\bs\)-radius of order \(\varepsilon)\).
+The image of an infinitesimal cycle~\eqref{eq:inf-cycle} under \(\SL\)-action is a cycle, moreover its is again an infinitesimal cycle of the same order by Lemma~\ref{le:infinites-cycle-inv}.
+This provides the first condition of Defn.~\ref{de:infinites-conform}.
+The second part is delivered by the following statement: \begin{proposition} Let \(\cycle[\breve]{s}{\bs}\) be the image under \(g\in\SL\) of an infinitesimal cycle \(\cycle{s}{\bs}\) from~\eqref{eq:inf-cycle}.
+Then \(\rs\)-focus of \(\cycle[\breve]{s}{\bs}\) is displaced from \(g(u_0,v_0)\) by infinitesimals of order \(\varepsilon^2\) (while both cycles have \(\bs\)-radius of order \(\varepsilon\)).